Dutch police storm Greenpeace ship trying to block Arctic oil delivery

 “Thirty of us went to prison for shining a light on this dangerous Arctic oil,” Dutch activist Faiza Oulahsen said in the Greenpeace statement.

-The vessel, which had come from the Russian Arctic port of Murmansk, according to Thomson Reuters data, is carrying some 70,000 metric tons of oil from Gazprom’s Prirazlomanaya oil platform in the Arctic Pechora Sea.
+The vessel, which had come from the Russian Arctic port of Murmansk, according to Thomson Reuters data, is carrying some 70,000 tonnes of oil from Gazprom’s Prirazlomanaya oil platform in the Arctic Pechora Sea.
 The platform was briefly occupied by Greenpeace activists last year.